-Recreational ideas wanted for Sembawang Shipyard, former Jurong Bird Park: URA
+Wanted: Recreation ideas for Turf Club, Sembawang Shipyard, old bird park sites

 SINGAPORE – Sembawang Shipyard, the former Jurong Bird Park, and the Singapore Turf Club in Kranji are among existing and future development sites that the authorities are seeking public ideas for as part of the Urban Redevelopment Authority’s (URA) upcoming Recreation Master Plan.

-The recreation plan will be one aspect of the URA’s next draft master plan, which will be unveiled in 2025.
+The recreation plan will be one aspect of the URA’s next draft masterplan, which will be unveiled in 2025.
 The latter plan – a statutory document – guides Singapore’s development over the next 10 to 15 years, and is reviewed every five years.

 On April 14, National Development Minister Desmond Lee launched the Recreation Master Plan roving exhibition at Westgate in Jurong East.
 The exhibition showcases recent recreation-focused proposals and developments that were put together based on aspirations for recreational amenities canvassed from Singaporeans.